micro-manager/micro-manager.github.io/_pages/Micro-Manager_Programming_Guide.md

 The code above looks fairly straightforward, but there are a couple of important points to consider here.
-{% include Note text="Micro-Manager device adapters do not take control of serial ports directly." %}
+{% include notice icon="info" content="Micro-Manager device adapters do not take control of serial ports directly." %}
 We first loaded serial port device "P1" on COM1 and then we just supplied the filter wheel devices "WA" and "WB" with the port label.
 Devices will use port labels through MMCore internal mechanisms to